GlobedGD/globed2/docs/server-events.md

     // This function decodes the binary event data into this event struct.
-    // Return an error if the data is malformed, the event will be ignored and the error will be printed. static geode::Result<MyEvent> decode(std::span<const uint8_t> data) {
+    // Return an error if the data is malformed, the event will be ignored and the error will be printed.
+    // This function may be omitted, but then `listen()` will be inaccessible static geode::Result<MyEvent> decode(std::span<const uint8_t> data) {
         dbuf::ByteReader reader{data};
         MyEvent out{};